Neck Pain Treatment Oakville

 Degenerative disc and joint disease (DDD/DJD) often lead to limited motion and discomfort rather than acute pain.
 Symptoms develop gradually, not suddenly.
 Our chiropractic team ensures an accurate diagnosis and the right treatment for your neck pain.

-2. Cervical Neck Sprain and Pain
+2. Cervical Joint and Facet Sprain

 A graphic showing cervical facet syndrome

-5. Cervical Spinal Stenosis and Neck Pain
+4. Cervical Spinal Stenosis and Neck Pain

 A graphic showing cervical spinal stenosis